raspberrypilearning/hows-your-day/en/step_4.md

 Drag your response blocks into your newly created function blocks.

-Here is an example code from a function block:
+Here is some example code from a function block:

 ```microbit
 function goodDay () {